advancedresearch/the_century_of_satire/the-holy-socrates.md

 # The Holy Socrates

-To reconstruct 2nd century cultural literature context of Roman satire in Early Christian texts, it is useful to learn why Paul's letters do not give a good indication of what that cultural literature context is.
+To reconstruct 2nd century cultural literature context of Roman satire in Early Christian texts, it is useful to learn why Paul's letters do not give a good indication of what the cultural literature context is in Early Christianity.

 To illustrate the problem of Jesus' historicity, try imagine that 100 years before Plato,